microsoft/sqldev/_includes/partials/install_sql_server_linux_ubuntu.md

 Note: To ensure optimal performance of SQL Server, your machine should have at least 4 GB of memory.
 If you need to get Ubuntu, check out the Ubuntu Downloads website.

-1. Register the Microsoft Linux repositories and add they keys
+1.Register the Microsoft Linux repositories and add they keys

 ```terminal
 sudo su